-1. Pre-Anesthetic and Post-Anesthetic Notes
+1. Pre-Anesthetic and Post-Anesthetic Notes There shall be pre-anesthetic and post an

 There shall be pre-anesthetic and post-anesthetic notes documented in the medical record which include the anesthesiologist's pre-anesthetic evaluation, the patient's condition upon admission to the Post Anesthesia Care Unit, a description of the post-operative course, a description of any anesthesia complications, and a description of the patient's condition upon discharge from the Post Anesthesia Care Unit.